stadium-software/layout-grid-column-span/README.md

 ## Page
 1. Drag a *Layout Grid* control to a page
 2. Drag other controls into the *Layout Grid*
-3. For controls that should span multiple columns, add the class span-# (# is the number of columns to span) into the control classes property
+3. For controls inside cells that should span multiple columns, add the class span-# (# is the number of columns to span) into the control classes property

 **Examples**
 1. span-2: Adding this class causes the control to span across 2 columns